Phytophthora austrocedri

 Not by members of the public (trade and Observatree volunteer reports only)

-This disease is a particular problem for juniper, one of only three native conifer species in the UK.
-We only have a small number of juniper woodlands remaining, many of which are protected.
-The disease has been found in the second largest population of juniper at the Upper Teesdale National Nature Reserve.
-The pathogen primarily attacks the trees roots but can move further up.
-Symptoms include discolouration of foliage, dieback and lesions.
-Lesions are not visible unless the bark is removed.
-For more information on Phytophthora austrocedri please see the resources below.
+This disease is a particular problem for Juniper, one of only three native conifer species in the UK.
+There are only a small number of Juniper woodlands remaining, many of which are protected.
+In Scotland, significant outbreaks of Phytophthora austrocedri have occurred in the Cairngorms National Park and Glen Artney, Perthshire.
+In England, the disease has been found in the second largest population of juniper at the Upper Teesdale National Nature Reserve.